How do I know my registration has been received?

 How much does it cost?

-Introductory Classes: Puppy Kindergarten, Puppy Basic 3-6, Puppy Basic 6-9 and Beginning I are $150 for the complete six week session.
+Obedience Classes: Puppy Kindergarten, Puppy Basic 3-6, Puppy Basic 6-9, Beginning I, Beginning II, Proofing Basic Skills, Canine Good Citizen, AKC Novice Tricks, and AKC Intermediate Tricks are $150 for the complete six week session.

 Competition Sport Classes: Nose Work, Agility, Rally, Competition Obedience, and Conformation Handling classes are $120 for the complete six week session.

-Behavioral Classes: Reactive Rover, Nervous Nellie, Frantic Fido are $250 for the six week session; exception: Reactive Rover Street Smarts (4 week class) is $200
+Behavioral Classes: Reactive Rover, Nervous Nellie, Frantic Fido and Small Group Adult Obedience are $250 for the six week session; exception: Reactive Rover Street Smarts (4 week class) is $200

 Workshops range in price depending on the number of weeks.